mbeddr/mps-platform-docs/src/doc/docs/gotchas/plugins/index.md

     The main platform is MPS itself, or a custom IDE based on MPS (so called RCP).

-!!! question "Are MPS language often used as plugins in Intellij IDEs instead of MPS itself?"
+!!! question "Are MPS language often used as plugins in Intellij IDEs instead of MPS itself? (an IntelliJ IDEA plugin, not custom RCP)"

-    No, this functionality is not used at all.
+    No, this functionality is not used very often.

 !!! question "How can I find plugins on the JetBrains Marketplace that are usable in MPS?"